Women in Church history: New Testament

 Among the most famous accounts of Jesus directly dealing with an issue of morality and women is provided by the story of Jesus and the woman taken in adultery, from verses in the Gospel of John.
 The passage describes a confrontation between Jesus and the scribes and Pharisees over whether a woman, caught in an act of adultery, ought to be stoned.
-Jesus shamed the crowd into dispersing, and averted the execution with the famous words: "He that is without sin among you, let him first cast a stone at her".
-According to the passage, "they which heard it, being convicted by their own conscience, went out one by one, beginning at the eldest, even unto the last", which left Jesus to turn to the woman and say "go, and sin no more".
+Jesus shamed the crowd into dispersing, and averted the execution with the famous words: "He that is without sin among you, let him first cast a stone at her."
+According to the passage, "they which heard it, being convicted by their own conscience, went out one by one, beginning at the eldest, even unto the last," which left Jesus to turn to the woman and say "go, and sin no more."

 Another story contained in the Gospels concerning Jesus' attitude to women is the story of Jesus at the house of Martha and Mary.
 In this story, Mary sat at Jesus' feet as he preached, while Martha toiled in the kitchen preparing a meal.
 When Martha complained to Mary that she should instead be helping in the kitchen, Jesus said that, on the contrary, "Mary has chosen what is better" (New International Version).

-From the very beginning of the Christian church, women have been important members of the movement, although much of the work women have done has been overlooked.
+From the very beginning of the Christian church, women were important members of the movement, although much of the work women have done has been overlooked.
 Since sources of information stemming from the New Testament church were written and interpreted by men, many assumed that it had been a "man's church".
-In the 21st century began looking in mosaics, frescoes, and inscriptions of that period for information about women's roles in the early church.
+In the 21st century historians began looking in mosaics, frescoes, and inscriptions of that period for information about women's roles in the early church.

-Historians, such as Geoffrey Blainey, wrote that women were more influential during the period of Jesus' brief ministry than they were in the next thousand years of Christianity.
+Some historians, such as Geoffrey Blainey, have claimed that women were more influential during the period of Jesus' brief ministry than they were in the next thousand years of Christianity.
 Blainey points to several Gospel accounts of Jesus imparting important teachings to women: his meeting with the Samaritan woman at the well, his anointing by Mary of Bethany, his public admiration for a poor widow who donated some copper coins to the Temple in Jerusalem, his stepping in to aid the woman accused of adultery, and the presence of Mary Magdalene at his side as he was crucified.
 Blainey then concludes that "as the standing of women was not high in Palestine, Jesus' kindnesses towards them were not always approved by those who strictly upheld tradition."

 There were women disciples present at Jesus' crucifixion (Matthew 27.55).
 Women were reported to be the first witnesses to the resurrection, chief among them again Mary Magdalene.
 She was not only "witness," but also called a "messenger" of the risen Christ.